-Touch the Show Time Status soft-key to change this display.
+Touch the "Show Time Status" soft-key to change this display.
 When in this display, you may turn on or shut off the digital clock in the status bar.
-To change the Show Time Status setting, press and release the ON or OFF soft-key.
-Then touch the arrow back soft-key.
+To change the Show

+Time Status setting, press and release the "ON" or "OFF" soft-key.
+Then touch the back arrow soft-key.